jwalgemoed/kotlin-lc/README.md

 # Usage

-The repository is set up as a maven project, so simply import the root `pom.xml` file and you should be good to go!
+The repository is set up as a maven project, so simply import the root `pom.xml` file in your favorite IDE and you should be good to go!

 Please drop me a message if more information is needed.